Moscow trials: Trial of the Generals and the Tukhachevsky Affair

-The "Trial of the Anti-Soviet "Bloc of Rights and Trotskyites"
+The Trial of the Anti-Soviet "Bloc of Rights and Trotskyites"

 The third show trial, in March 1938, popularly known as The Trial of the Twenty-One, tied together all the loose threads from earlier trials.

-The fact that Genrikh Yagoda was one of the accused showed the speed at which the purges were consuming its own.
+The fact that Genrikh Yagoda was one of the accused showed the speed at which the purges were consuming their own.
 Meant to be the culmination of previous trials, it now alleged that Nikolai Bukharin and others had conspired to assassinate Lenin and Stalin numerous times after 1918 and had murdered Soviet writer Maxim Gorky by poison in 1936.
 The group also stood accused of espionage.
-Bukharin and others were claimed to have plotted the overthrow and dismemberment of the Soviet Union in collusion with agents of the German and Japanese governments, among other preposterous charges.
+Bukharin and others were claimed to have plotted the overthrow and dismemberment of the Soviet Union in collusion with agents of the German and Japanese governments, among other charges.

-Even sympathetic observers who had stomached the earlier trials found it hard to swallow the new charges as they became ever more absurd, and the purge had now expanded to include virtually every living Old Bolshevik leader except Stalin.

 The preparation for this trial was delayed in its early stages due to the reluctance of some party members to denounce their comrades.
 It was at this time that Stalin personally intervened to speed up the process and replaced Yagoda with Yezhov.
 Stalin also observed some of the trial in person from a hidden chamber in the courtroom.
 On the first day of the trial, Nikolai Krestinsky caused a sensation when he repudiated his written confession and pleaded not guilty to all the charges.
 However, he changed his plea the next day after "special measures," which dislocated his left shoulder among other things.

-Anastas Mikoyan and Vyacheslav Molotov later claimed that Bukharin was never tortured, but it is now known that his interrogators were given the order, "beating permitted," and were under great pressure to extract confessions out of the "star" defendant.
-Bukharin held out for three months, but threats to his young wife and infant son, combined with "methods of physical influence" wore him down.
+Anastas Mikoyan and Vyacheslav Molotov later claimed that Bukharin was never tortured, but it is now known that his interrogators were given the order "beating permitted" and were under great pressure to extract confessions out of the "star" defendant.
+Bukharin held out for three months, but threats to his young wife and infant son, combined with "methods of physical influence", wore him down.
 However, when he read his confession, amended and corrected personally by Stalin, he withdrew his whole confession.
 The examination started all over again, with a double team of interrogators.